-We have a zero tolerance on lateness, the door will be locked for pole and you will not be able to get in the studio once the warm up has started.
+We have a zero tolerance on lateness, you will not be able to join in once the warm up has started.

 Similar with Half Hour to Power, if you see the warm up has started you will not be allowed to take part.

 Please note that refunds are not given if a student has to miss a class from turning up late.

 What age group do you have to be?